 One of the most outstanding challenges in extragalactic astronomy is to identify the astrophysical processes responsible for transforming simple gas clouds into the heterogeneous population of galaxies inhabiting today’s Universe.
 How did galaxies of different types form and evolve?
 Does the environment where a galaxy lives influence its evolution?
 Inevitably, the answers to these questions entail a detailed investigation of all the components of the interstellar medium (gas, dust, metals) and their relation to stellar properties, kinematics and environment.
 This clearly requires multi-wavelength information for statistically significant samples of galaxies across the cosmic web, which are becoming available only now.
 In particular, until very recently, astronomers have struggled to understand the link between stellar and gas kinematics, morphology and star formation.

-In this project, the student will take advantage of data from the largest optical integral-field spectroscopic survey to date (the SAMI Galaxy Survey) to determine how the kinematical properties of galaxies influence galaxy evolution.
+In this project, the student will take advantage of data from the largest optical integral-field spectroscopic survey to date (the SAMI Galaxy Survey and the MANGA survey) to determine how the kinematical properties of galaxies influence galaxy evolution.
 S/He will establish if morphological transformations are always driven by a change in the kinematical properties of galaxies and will quantify the link between stellar and gas kinematics and star formation efficiency in galaxies across environments.
 This project is mainly observational, and the student will acquire skills in reduction and interpretation of multi-wavelength data.
 Moreover, the student will have the opportunity to collaborate with the theory group at ICRAR to compare his/her findings with the predictions from the most advanced cosmological simulations.

 The connection between dark and visible matter in nearby galaxies